redmix-run/redmix/docs/docs/graphql.md

 }
 ```

 How is this possible?
-Via Redmix's [root schema](https://github.com/redmix-run/redmix/blob/main/packages/graphql-server/src/rootSchema.ts).
+Via Cedar's [root schema](https://github.com/cedarjs/cedar/blob/main/packages/graphql-server/src/rootSchema.ts).
 The root schema is where things like currentUser are defined:

 ```graphql
 scalar BigInt